How It Works

 Stocks “put” to the partnership are either held indefinitely and included in the maintenance requirement for future trading OR the shares are sold at a profit or loss to exit the position.

 When the fund sells a position that has been put to us it is referred to as being “unwound.”
 When a position is unwound at a profit the entire trade (i.e. the sale of the Put Option + the purchase of the put stock + the sale of the position) is referred to as a “round trip.”

 Think of Put Options as an insurance product that investors are buying to insure the risk that an individual stock will go down in value.
 Chartwell Fund, in essence, is the insurance company underwriting that risk.

 The fundamental risk for Chartwell Fund is that we might have stocks put to us that have declined precipitously in value and do not bounce back in a timely manner.
-Holding these shares as a common asset may require a margin loan with margin interest being deducted from trading income.
-If and when these shares are sold at a loss the margin loan may be paid off with other common assets or the assigned assets of partners.
+Holding these shares may require a margin loan with margin interest being deducted from trading income.

 Proprietary Trading Strategy

 Over his years of investing, Mr. Gulley has developed a trading strategy that he deploys as the portfolio manager for Chartwell Fund.
 The spread between the current market price of the stock and the strike price of the Option, the target premium rate, and number of contracts sold are all proprietary information.
 The details of these transactions are not disclosed publicly nor to the limited partners.
 Limited partners are disclosed the Names that are being traded.

 Chartwell Fund uses a Cash accounting method and calendar quarters.
 The Fund is closed to investments and withdrawals during the quarter.
 New capital coming into the fund and withdrawal decisions are made and communicated to the General Partner by 5pm ET on the last business day of the calendar quarter.